 The race is on to equip phones with Near Field Communication.
-Today, NFC kicks in when you hold a card near a reader to access the Tube or a secure building.
+NFC has been in access cards for years, held near a sensor plate for admission to secure buildings.

 Banks are teaming up with phone manufacturers and retailers to pair NFC mobiles with tills, allowing us to recycle the the term 'pay phone.'

 When enough mobiles have NFC, access cards may all but vanish.
 Employers will simply email new hires with a link to authorise their mobile to open doors in the company building.

 Whither cash?
 Naturally, it’ll come down to cost.
 NFC payment will need to have the same overhead cash does – zero – before it has a chance to replace coin and scrip.